8 MIN READ

 RCA looks at all three types of causes.
 It involves investigating the patterns of negative effects, finding hidden flaws in the system, and discovering specific actions that contributed to the problem.
 This often means that RCA reveals more than one root cause.

 You can apply RCA to almost any situation.
 Determining how far to go in your investigation requires good judgment and common sense.
-Theoretically, you could continue to trace root causes back to the Stone Age, but the effort would serve no useful purpose.
+Theoretically, you could continue to trace the root causes back to the Stone Age, but the effort would serve no useful purpose.
 Be careful to understand when you've found a significant cause that can, in fact, be changed.

 RCA has five identifiable steps.